Wincenty Lutosławski: Early life

-In April 1885 he experienced a breakthrough – one he himself described as „discovery of the Self”.
+In April 1885 he experienced a breakthrough – one he himself described as the "discovery of the Self”.
 While reading Symposium by Plato, he had a mystical revelation – he discovered the existence and immortality of his own soul.
 In turn he “converted” to Platonism, which from then on stayed with him all his life.
-The event influenced his beliefs on the pre-extistence of soul and paligenesis, that he proclaimed as a part of his philosophical reflection and started his long journey to Christianity.
+The event influenced his beliefs on the pre-existence of soul and palingenesis, which he proclaimed as a part of his philosophical reflection and started his long journey to Christianity.
 The same year Lutosławski travelled to Paris where he studied at École pratique des hautes études under the supervision of the philologist Gaston Paris.

 In 1887 Lutosławski moved to Dorpat where he wrote his Masters’ thesis in philosophy but was unsuccessful in finding a job posting there.
 In 1888, thanks to the influence of the Polish linguist Jan Baudoin de Courtenay, he became a private associate professor in Kazań, where he taught psychology, metaphysics and history of philosophy.
-In the following years Lutosławski travelled extensively in North America and Europe.
+In the following years, Lutosławski travelled extensively in North America and Europe.
 He continued his studies on Plato (that he started in 1887) in places like the British Museum.
-The effect of these studies was his work, The Origin and Growth of Plato's Logic with an Account of Plato's Style and of the Chronology of his Writings (London 1897).
-Thanks to the stylometric method, that involved the identification of stylistic differences, he was able to establish a certain chronology of the works written by the most famous student of Socrates.
+The effect of these studies was his work, The Origin and Growth of Plato's Logic: With an Account of Plato's Style and of the Chronology of His Writings (London 1897).
+Thanks to the stylometric method, which involved the identification of stylistic differences, he was able to establish a certain chronology of the works written by the most famous student of Socrates.